SoundOfTheSky/utils/README.md

 Damn, I **love** TypeScript.
 ### type Optional
 Make keys in object optional
+### type AwaitedObject
+Recursively resolves promises in objects and arrays
 ### type JSONSerializable
 Anything that can be serialized to JSON
 ### type ObjectAddPrefix